imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 // browser log image

 // it has the default object prototype

+So basically, all the objects created with literal notation inherits properties from Object.prototype.

 ### Using Object Constructor